jameycribbs/cribbnotes_cui/README.md

 ### CribbNotes - A console-user-interface application that allows you to take and search for notes

 CribbNotes is a simple note taking application written in Go.
+It uses the awesome cui library, gocui (https://github.com/jroimartin/gocui).
+I can't thank the developers of gocui for building such a wonderful, useful library.

 <p align="center">
   <img src="cribbnotes_cui.png" width="890" height="668" alt="CribbNotes Example App" />